CybercentreCanada/assemblyline-service-configextractor/README.md

 The updater for this service requires matches on directories containing parsers.

-For example, the CAPE source will have a match pattern of `.*/modules/processing/parsers/CAPE/$` in which we're trying to target the parsers in this directory only.
+For example, the CAPE source will have a match pattern of `^\/tmp\/w+\/CAPE\/$` in which we're trying to target the parsers in the root directory only.

 ### Persistence